mathematiger/Hands_on_GraphXAI/README.md

 ## 3. Challenge: Generate the Input-Data, which maximize the GNN

-Goal: For a pre-trained GNN, create input-data, which maximize the GNN.
-The GNN learned to classify nodes, whether they are in a particular motif or not, so finding this motif would be a first step.
+#### Main Goal: For a pre-trained GNN, create input-data, which maximize the GNN.
+#### Intermediate Goal: The GNN learned to classify nodes, whether they are in a particular motif or not.
+Find the motif would be a first step towards the main goal.

 To start, run `./find_motif.sh`